indranildeveloper/indranildeveloper-kepler.gl/examples/umd-client/README.md

  const MAPBOX_TOKEN = 'PROVIDE_MAPBOX_TOKEN';
 ```

-**Note**: You will need internet to load the map and kepler.gl scripts.
+**Note**: You will need internet to load the map and indranildeveloper-kepler.gl scripts.